Welcome to EventHub!

 3. Current Logos - Your current logos will appear here.
 If you would like to delete one, just click the red Delete icon underneath that logo.

-Like the demographic information, your marketing statistics will be auto-formatted with colorful icons on your page.
 Add as much information as possible to show exhibitors and sponsors the reach they will have, and add value to any marketing add-ons you will have available for purchase.

 If your event has certain categories of exhibitors who you do not want to apply to your event, you can list them as a prohibited category by clicking on the category in the Prohibited Categories section.
 The ones highlighted in blue will appear as prohibited.
 This can also be utilized for exclusivity purposes.